MohammadAhshanulHaque/Poatman-Api-Test/README.md

    const {username, name, password, favouriteFruit, favouriteMovie, favouriteNumber} = req.body;

 e.
-To create the body in case of "Put" request in POSTMAN, I used the  script line below from "index.js" of the mockedAPI folder:
+To create the body in case of "PUT" request in POSTMAN, I used the  script line below from "index.js" of the mockedAPI folder:

    const {name, password, favouriteFruit, favouriteMovie, favouriteNumber} = req.body;

 f.
+In case of the body section of POSTMAN, I followed the script format from the "account.json" file under the storage folder, which I moved under the mockedAPI folder

+g.
 To create scripts in POSTMAN, I go to scripts -> post-response -> </> snippets

-f.
+h.
 Finally, save all the API requests in the collection [QA Quiz Challenge-API Test Script] & run